Getting Started with Counseling

 The impact of trauma–including sexual abuse, incest, unwanted sexual encounters, etc.–can last long after the threat has ended and frequently underlies anxiety, depression, addiction, and other unwanted/compulsive behavior.
 As a result, addressing the trauma rather than attacking the related symptoms can be a more effective approach.
 The integration of Contemplative Psychology, Somatic Experiencing (SE)*, and other modalities provides an opportunity to join the mind and the body in order to heal the wounds and effects of trauma.

 *Somatic Experiencing (SE) is a way of working together in which we bring awareness to your body, particularly the level of activation and deactivation of the nervous system, rather than getting mired in the narrative or content of that story.
 We have worked with many clients who have spent years engaged in talk-based therapy trying to find relief from trauma to no avail, who then experience a significant and more lasting shift as we work using this embodied approach.

 Sex worker-friendly therapy provides a sex-positive, open-minded, and understanding approach to exploring the relationship between self, relationships, sexuality, intimacy/sex, and a sex-based profession.
 This work is not about pathologizing/shaming the sex industry, rather supporting the process of integrating one's values, beliefs, and actions with their work choices so that it is a more mindful and empowering experience.

-I have provide sex therapy and couple/relationship counseling in Denver, Colorado and offer an initial phone consultation at no charge to explore how we could best work together.
-Please contact me with any questions you have about my professional orientation and background, my counseling services, and how I could best support you in this process.
+I have provide sex therapy and couple/relationship counseling in Denver, Colorado.
+Please email me with any questions you have about my professional orientation and background, my counseling services, and how I could best support you in this process.

 -Scott Church, MA, Licensed Professional Counselor Candidate (LPCC)